Chest-Supported Rows (Dumbbell & Barbell Variations)

 Barbell Chest-Supported Row

-Tools For The Exercise:
+Tools for the Exercise:

 • Weight plates (start with a lighter weight and slowly move the heavyweights)